-Sifu Craig Kiessling is also the sole person behind this website – the design, development, writing, SEO (Search Engine Optimization), Online Marketing (Social Media, Google Analytics, etc.), WordPress, Web Development and more as our resident Webmaster (he did the same thing for Hiyaa – the Martial Arts Podcast, his day-job as an SEO Manager for a top-notch agency, his personal website and other side projects as well).
+Sifu Craig Kiessling is also the sole person behind this website – the design, development, writing, SEO (Search Engine Optimization), etc. (he did the same thing for Hiyaa – the Martial Arts Podcast, his day-job as an SEO Manager for a top-notch agency, his personal website and other side projects as well).

 Martial Arts History